IGinX-THU/IGinX/docs/quickStarts/IginXCluster-EnglishVersion.md

 ]
 ```

-Insert data into the database from an IginX instance using the following command:
+Insert data into the database from an IGinX instance using the following command:

 ```shell
 $ curl -XPOST -H'Content-Type: application/json' -d @insert.json http://127.0.0.1:6666/api/v1/datapoints